Rising Star Teeks Ahead Of His First Headline Performance

 Te Karehana Gardiner-Toi aka Teeks will perform his first headline show in New Zealand, with a heartfelt debut album on the way

 Te Karehana Gardiner-Toi is rattling with nerves.
 But who could blame him?
-The Maori soul singer, otherwise known as Teeks, will perform his first headline show in the country next week with the Auckland Philharmonia Orchestra behind him.
+The soul singer, known as Teeks, will perform his first headline show in the country next week with the Auckland Philharmonia Orchestra backing him up.

 “I’m freaking out,” he says of the upcoming performance at the Auckland Town Hall.
 “I only get to rehearse with the orchestra the day before so I have no idea what it’s going to sound like yet.
 You just never know how people are going to respond.”